Techsonam02/NetFlix-shows-and-movies-data-analysis/README.md

 * description: brief description of thw sho or movies

 ANALYSIS AND VISUALIZATONS
-1.Data cleaning: Identfied and managed missing values in the dataset 2.Data processing: the genre,cast and director column were split and explored to handle multiple entries
+1.Data cleaning: Identfied and managed missing values in the dataset.
+2.Data processing: the genre,cast and director column were split and explored to handle multiple entries

 CONCLUSION